Ultrastable mucoadhesive gold nanoparticles for corneal drug delivery

 Ultrastable mucoadhesive gold nanoparticules can efficiently deliver drugs to the cornea and significantly increase their residence time.

-SOVAR and Université Laval seek a partner for co-development or commercialization of this technology for ophthalmic applications.
+SOVAR and Université Laval seek a partner for co-development, licensing, or commercialization of this technology.

 The laboratory of Prof Boisselier can synthesize, functionalize, and characterize ultrastable gold nanoparticles, as well as encapsultating drugs for in vitro and in vivo studies.